Here’s the simplest guide I could make on how to get started with film photography.

 1. Look for a camera in your parents’ or grandparents’ house

-The best place to look for a good-condition film camera is at your grandparents’ house.
 Most families had at least one photographer who would take snapshots on vacation, or when the family gathered.
-And for the most part, people really valued these devices and kept them in good condition.
+And because they were so new and exciting at the time, people really valued their film cameras and kept them in good condition.

+For example, I recently picked up a beautiful Yashica rangefinder camera at a flea market, and because of the pressure, ended up buying one with a mold problem.
 Do these 5 tests as soon as you get a new (to you) camera in your hands to be sure it’s worth keeping.

-Start with a 35mm camera
+Start with a 35mm film cameras

-Medium format 120 film only has enough space for 8 and 16 photos per roll depending on the camera.
+Medium format 120 film only has enough space for 8 and 16 photos per film roll depending on the camera.
 That means your developing costs when starting out are going to be astronomical, and it can be difficult to really explore what options are out there.

 2. Buy the cheapest roll of film you can find

 This will allow you to see if there’s anything wrong with the camera.
-There could be something as minor as light leaks, to as major as the shutter getting stuck mid roll.
+There could be something as minor as light leaks, to as major as the shutter getting stuck mid-roll.
 So the only way to know exactly how it will function will be to see the negatives.
 Take a look at this guide if you’d like to learn about, or diagnose a camera issue based on the negatives.

 3. Download a light meter app on your phone

-The best way to ensure you’re getting an accurate exposure is to use a light meter application on your phone.
-I personally use the Light Meter App by WBPhoto, because it has a spot meter function, and is so far the most reliable meter I’ve ever used.
+The best way to ensure you’re creating accurately exposed film photos is to use a light meter application on your phone.
+I personally use the Light Meter App by WBPhoto, because it has a spot meter function, and is so far the most reliable light meter I’ve ever used.

-It also comes with a ton of other, easy to use features that make it one of the best available apps.
+It also comes with a ton of other, easy-to-use features that make it one of the best available apps.
 You can find it for free on Android, but unfortunately, there’s only a paid version on iOS.
 Personally, I think it’s well worth the cost.
 Links to the iOS and Android versions of the app can be found on the developer’s website.

-Meter for the shadows
+4. Meter for the shadows when shooting film

 The hardest lesson for digital photographers entering into film photography to learn is that film doesn’t like underexposure.
-Since it’s a physical medium, there’s no such thing as recovering lost shadows.
+Since it is a physical photographic medium, there’s no such thing as recovering lost shadows.

-As a general rule, film can be overexposed by up to 2 stops without problem.
-Color film has more overexposure latitude than B&W film, but in the end, all film loves that extra light.
+Color film (also known as color negative film, or color print film) has more overexposure latitude than B&W film, but in the end, all film loves that extra light.
 And when you give it a bit more exposure than normal, it will reward you with luscious colors, gorgeous skin tones, and finer grain.

-4. Get your first rolls developed professionally
+5. Get your first rolls of film developed professionally

-Unless you’ve got some killer editing skills, you’ll get the best results with film photography when you hand over your rolls to a good lab.
-Modern print film is designed to be as flexible as possible, meaning the images need some good massaging before they really show their true colors.
+Unless you’ve got some killer editing skills, you’ll get the best results with film photography when you get your first rolls of film developed at a professional lab.

 The average roll of color film should be shot and developed within 6 months of purchasing.
 If you’re planning to keep it longer than that, store it in the freezer.

-6. Join a Facebook community, or go on photo walks
+7. Join a Facebook community, or go on photo walks

 When you have questions about film photography, there’s no better place to go than Facebook communities.
-People in the groups are always willing to help review camera gear/film stocks, or even get into the nitty gritty about issues you’re facing.
+People in the groups are always willing to help review camera gear/film stocks, or even get into the nitty-gritty about issues you’re facing.